plowsof/monero-gui-exe/README.md

 ```
 #### Improvements / TODO's

 Currently this can only be used 'after the fact' - when new binaries are uploaded to getmonero.
-Providing a copy of the Gitian-built GUI windows binaries is something in process at the moment.
+Providing a copy of the Gitian-built CLI binaries is something in process at the moment.
 This will let people reproduce the installer before it is released.
 When [this pull request](https://github.com/monero-project/monero/pull/8602) from selsta is merged, we can reproduce/confirm hashes of the installer before it's actually released.